-From Acquisition Justification: "In 1980 Moggridge and his firm had the opportunity to design a complete computer-the Grid Compass portable computer.
-Initially, his brief was to design the exterior case, a minimal, low, rectangular black box, the top horizontally bisected with a hinged section that lifts to reveal the screen and keyboard.
-Upon taking a prototype home, and starting to use it, he found that the interaction between user, object (hardware), and the software behind the screen, was as important as the physical form.
-Object and interface were both essential design elements in the complete experience of using the computer."
+The initial brief was to design the exterior case: a minimal, low, rectangular black box, the top horizontally bisected with a hinged section that lifts to reveal the screen and keyboard.
+Upon taking a prototype home and using it, Moggridge found that the user’s interaction with the object (hardware) and the software was just as important as the design of the physical form.
+Object and user interaction were both essential design elements that combined to create a complete experience.

 This prototype for the GRiD Compass was featured in the museum’s exhibition Design USA: Contemporary Innovation (2009–10).
 The museum acquired a production model of the GRiD Compass laptop in the 1990s.
 The prototype of this seminal design would be an important addition to help tell the story of the design process and innovations in the (then) nascent field of interaction design.
 Differences include screen size, which is smaller in the prototype, and the presence of instructional markings above the prototype’s keyboard.

 Our curators have highlighted 7 objects that are related to this one.
 Here are three of them, selected at random: